TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 When the node reconnects to the cluster, if its term number is larger than the cluster leader's, it rejects the `AppendEntries` from the leader with its own term number, forcing the leader to update its own term number and reverts to the follower state.

 The cluster becomes leaderless and waits for a node to start its leader election.
+Note that the reconnected node may have outdated logs and lose its upcoming leader election because of it.

 #### Write request

 1. A client sends a write request to the leader.
-1. The leader turns the request into a log entry (index + term number + key-value pair), appending the log entry to its WAL file on disk, and then sends out an `AppendEntries` to each follower.
+1. The leader turns the request into a log entry (index + term number + key-value pair), appending the log entry to its WAL file on disk.
-1. A follower receives an `AppendEntries`, and continues with the below operations:
+1. The leader sends out an `AppendEntries` to each follower.
-    1. The follower checks if its log has an entry matches the previous entry.
+    1. Every follower that receives an `AppendEntries` checks if its log has an entry matching the previous entry in the `AppendEntries`.
     1. If the check succeeds, the follower adds the next entry to its log and replies with an acknowledgement.
     1. Otherwise, the follower fails the `AppendEntries` and the leader initiates the log repair process.
-        1. The leader repeats the loop of decrementing the log previous entry and retrying the `AppendEntries` RPC, until the previous entry finally matches an entry in the follower's log.
+        1. The leader repeats the loop of decrementing the log previous entry and retrying the `AppendEntries` RPC, until the previous entry finally matches the follower's last log entry.
-        1. The leader forcefully synchronizes all subsequent log entries to the follower.
+        1. The leader forcefully synchronizes all subsequent log entries to the follower via an `AppendEntries`.
-1. If the leader receives acknowledgements from a majority of the followers (`ceil((node count + 1) / 2)` or `floor(node count / 2) + 1`), it continues with the below operations.
+1. If the leader doesn't receive acknowledgements from a majority of the followers, it fails the client's write request.
+Otherwise, it continues with the below operations.
-    1. It marks the log entry as committed, and applies the log entry to its BoltDB (single-instance file-based key-value store).
+1. The leader marks the log entry as committed, updating its commit index, and applies the log entry to its BoltDB (single-instance file-based key-value store).
-    1. It updates its key-value cache and key-disk-location index.
+1. The leader updates its key-value cache and key-disk-location index.
-    1. It replies to the client with a success message.
+1. The leader sends out an `AppendEntries` to each follower.
-    1. It updates the leader commit index field in its subsequent `AppendEntries`.
-Any follower that receives an `AppendEntries` uses the leader commit index to apply the entries to its BoltDB.
+    1. Every follower that receives an `AppendEntries` uses the leader commit index to commit and apply the entry and then replies with an acknowledgement.
-1. Otherwise, it fails the client's write request.
+1. If the leader receives acknowledgements from a majority of the followers, it replies to the client with a success message.
+Otherwise, it fails the client's write request.

 Due to the frequent writes to the log, etcd's performance heavily relies on the disk I/O speed so SSDs are often the top choice for it.

+##### Uncommitted log entry by leader shutdown scenario

+1. The leader commits and applies the log entry.
+1. Before sending out a heartbeat, the leader encounters a shutdown.
+Now every follower has an uncommitted log entry.
+1. One follower becomes the new leader and keeps the uncommitted log entry.

 #### Read request